If you’re studying mathematics, you may have come across the term vinculum.

 Vinculum In Fractions

-A vinculum is a horizontal line used in mathematical notation to group together expressions.
-In fractions, the vinculum separates the numerator and denominator.
+A vinculum is a horizontal line used to group the numerator and denominator in a fraction.

 Vinculum in Mathematical Notation